Sayshal/spell-book/README.md

 - **On Level-Up**: Swap one spell when you gain a level
 - **On Long Rest**: Change spells during long rests (like clerics and druids)

-### Wizard Spellbook System
+### Wizard Spell Book System

-Wizards get special treatment with a dedicated spellbook tab:
+Wizards get special treatment with a dedicated Spell Book tab:

 - **Spell Learning**: Learn new spells with proper cost and time tracking
 - **Free vs. Purchased**: Automatic tracking of free spells per level vs. spells copied from scrolls or other sources
-- **Spellbook Preparation**: Only prepare spells you've actually learned
+- **Spell Book Preparation**: Only prepare spells you've actually learned
-- **Ritual Integration**: Automatically access ritual spells from your spellbook
+- **Ritual Integration**: Automatically access ritual spells from your Spell Book

 ### Multiclass Support